 ModPagespeedModifyCachingHeaders offIf you’re using nginx, it’s

 pagespeed ModifyCachingHeaders off;Q. Why aren’t my changes showing when I use CloudFlare or another proxy?
-A. When you use CloudFlare or any other similar service, you’ve got a proxy in front of the Varnish proxy.
+A. When you use CloudFlare or any other similar service, you’ve put a proxy in front of the Varnish proxy.
 In general this isn’t a bad thing, though it can introduce some network latency (that means your site may run slower because it has to go through multiple layers to get to the content).
-The problem arises when the DNS shenanigans send the purge request to your domain name.
-When you’ve got an additional proxy like CloudFlare, you don’t want the request to go to the proxy, you want it to go to Varnish server.
+The problem arises when WordPress tries to send the purge request to your domain name and, with a proxy, that means the proxy service and not your website.
 On single-site, you can edit this via the Tools -> Varnish Status page.
 On Multisite, you’ll need to add the following to your wp-config.php file:

 - Yes, I do work for DreamHost.